Group Testing with Prior Statistics

-We first consider an algorithm called \textit{Coupon Collector Algorithm} adapted from the traditional one in~\cite{chan2012non}.
-The group-testing matrix $M$ is defined as follows.
-A \textit{group testing sampling parameter $g$} is chosen by optimization given the probability vector $\pvt$.
-The $i$th row of $M$ is then obtained by sampling probability vector $\hat{\pvt}=(\hat{p}_1,\dotsc,\hat{p}_\np)$, where $\hat{p}_i=\left({1-p_i}\right)/\left({\np-\mu} \right)$, exactly $g$ times with replacement (for convenience), and setting $M_{i,j}=1$ if $j$ is sampled (at least once) during this process, and zero otherwise~\cite{chan2012non}.
-Using this design, we show our testing procedure requires only $4(1+\delta)e\mu \ln \np$ tests with high probability.
-However, this bound is often worse than our information-theoretic lower bound, and only matches the bound when the distribution on items $X_{i}$ is close to uniform, namely the $p_{i}$s do not differ much.
-It is thus reasonable to assume again that our universal set $\tps$ is non-skewed and use a block design, similarly to the concentration part of \textit{Nested Algorithm} discussed in \ref{concentration:NA}.
-That is, we have a set of pre-partitioned subsets containing $L$ subsets $\is_{s}$.
-Then the matrix representation $M$ for the whole testing procedure can be partitioned into $L-1$ sub-matrices $M_{s}$ corresponding to subsets bounded below by ${\ue}/{2\np}$, and such that $M=\bigoplus_{s=2}^{L}{M_{s}}$, where $\bigoplus$ is the direct sum.
+As introduced in~\cite{chan2012non}, the coupon collector algorithm (CCA) is a non-adaptive algorithm achieving the information-theoretic lower bound on the number of tests for the CGT model.
+The cooresponding group-testing matrix $\mathbf{M}_{\mathrm{CCA}}$ is defined as follows.
+A \textit{group testing sampling parameter $g$} is chosen by optimization which is fixed by the probability vector $\pvt$.
+The $i$-th row of $M$ is then obtained by sampling probability vector $\widehat{\pvt}=(\widehat{p}_1,\dotsc,\widehat{p}_n)$, where $\widehat{p}_i={\left(1-p_i\right)}/{\left(n-\mu\right)}$, exactly $g$ times with replacement (for convenience), and setting $M_{i,j}=1$ if $j$ is sampled (at least once) during this process, and zero otherwise~\cite{chan2012non}.
+The authors in~\cite{chan2012non} show that the testing procedure requires only $4(1+\delta)e\mu \ln n$ tests with high probability.

+However, this bound is often worse than the corresponding information-theoretic lower bound in the PGT model, as the distribution $\pvt$ on items $x_{i}$ is sometime far from being uniform.